henrebotha/dotfiles/zsh/README.md

 | ~/.zlogin     | 8                 |                       |        |
 | ~/.zlogout    | 9                 |                       |        |
 | /etc/zlogout  | 10                |                       |        |

+[This SE answer](https://unix.stackexchange.com/a/324391) lays out when and why you want a login shell.
+In brief:

+- A user should have (at most) one login shell per host per terminal.
+- Every other shell will be a descendant of the login shell, and therefore will inherit many settings (environment variables, umask, etc) from the login shell.
+The login initialization files (.login, .profile, etc.) should set the settings that are inheritable, and .bashrc (or whatever else you use) should handle the ones that aren’t (set, shopt, non-exported shell variables, etc).
+- Only the login initialization files should do "heavy lifting", i.e. resource-intensive actions, such as heavy singleton background processes, or interactive programs ("Choose windowing system").
+- It may be good practice to launch a login shell per shell type, to avoid having e.g. a Bash non-login shell as child of a Zsh login shell.
+- macOS Terminal.app launches a login shell per window.
+This informs how macOS users do things a bit differently with dotfiles.